KaziShoubo/BoardGame/readme.txt

+Introduction: This game of guessing, strategy and logical thought dates back to before world war one and is known the world over for being
+		a simple game that can be played with no more than a pencil and two pieces of paper.
+It is a two player game which has since been released by many board game manufacturers and its popularity can be seen through not only the intricate detail now put into physical and digital renditions of it, but now also in a Hollywood film based on the game.

 Installation: After downloading the project, the file should be extracted and integrated wither with the Ecilipse or
 		with the Intellij.
 All the source codes with the classes are in teh src.
 One might need to install the junit as it needs to be done for every project.
 The rest will work fine.
 In order to play the game follow